Lacvarosz/Project-L/README.md

 - repetable *(yes, no)*
 : This parameter responsible for set action repetable or no. Repetable is yes by default.

+- increment_level *(yes, no)*
+: If it is yes, then increase the conversation level by 1.

 ### Example
 ```
 [interaction]